oncody/civ-board-game-2010/README.md

 ### Perform only one of the following actions:
 #### Store Production
-Place a building program tile on the city (max 1 building program tile per city).
+Place a building program token on the city (max 1 building program token per city).
 The next time this city spends production, double the production generated and remove the token

 #### Deploy Army
 Costs 4 production.
 Limited to 6 army figures.
 Place an army figure in a legal square in your city's outskirts where you built this unit.
 If this square contains an enemy unit, a battle immediately takes place